 Nexstar Broadcasting Group in connection with its $4.6 billion acquisition of Media General, ending a six-month public takeover battle during which Nexstar jumped Media General’s previously announced transaction with Meredith Corp.

-Accenture in fourteen transactions since 2013
+Accenture in fifteen transactions since 2013

-Vista Equity Partners in six transactions since 2013
+Vista Equity Partners in seven transactions since 2013

-Eric Schiele is a partner in Kirkland & Ellis’ Corporate Department in New York.
-His practice primarily encompasses public and private mergers and acquisitions and board advisory work, including hedge fund activism defense.
+Eric Schiele is a corporate partner at Kirkland & Ellis LLP.
+His practice primarily encompasses public and private M&A and board advisory work, including hedge fund activism defense.

-Mr. Schiele has been repeatedly recognized as a leading lawyer in mergers and acquisitions.
-He was recognized for his M&A work by Chambers USA: America’s Leading Lawyers for Business from 2015 through 2017 and by IFLR1000 from 2015 through 2017.
-Mr. Schiele was named to Lawdragon’s list of the “500 Leading Lawyers in America” in 2016 and 2017.
-He has also been recognized by The Legal 500 for his transactional work in the media and entertainment industry in 2017, for his transactional work in the telecoms and broadcast industry in 2014 and 2017, for his transactional work in the technology industry in 2015 and for his skill in the capital markets arena from 2011 through 2013.
+Eric is recognized repeatedly as a leading lawyer in M&A. He is ranked for his M&A work by Chambers USA from 2015 to 2018, highlighted by clients as “absolutely terrific” and “thorough, wise, always available and very results oriented.”
+Eric is also recognized by IFLR1000 from 2015 to 2018 and was named to Lawdragon’s list of the “500 Leading Lawyers in America” in 2016 and 2017.
+He is also recognized by The Legal 500 for his work in the media and entertainment industry in 2017 and 2018, M&A in 2018, telecom and broadcast industry in 2014 and 2017, technology industry in 2015 and skill in capital markets from 2011 to 2013.